As Border Wall Plans Progress, the White House Flouts Environmental Laws

 With these plans underway, Trump can point to tangible progress on his pet project.
 But a major challenge looms on Capitol Hill: A $1.6 billion “down payment” for the wall is still awaiting Senate approval.
 Though the House ago, experts say it’s unlikely to pass both chambers; Democrats despise the idea, and the GOP is far from unified in support.

 But wildlife advocates are still holding their breaths.
 Both Santa Ana National Wildlife Refuge and the National Butterfly Center are part of a 230,000-acre in the Lower Rio Grande Valley that’s taken decades and millions of dollars to stitch together.
 Existing portions of wall built during the Obama administration are already preventing some animals in the Valley from accessing the river and escaping floodwaters.
-All told, the documents published by the show, the administration plans to build 15 segments of border wall through 33 miles of the Valley.
+All told, the documents published by the Observer show, the administration plans to build 15 segments of border wall through 33 miles of the Valley.

 A longer partition, conservationists argue, will further cut off that corridor and push fragile species like ocelots, jaguars, and Ferruginous Pygmy-Owls closer to the brink.
 “We’ve been doing everything we can to mobilize opposition and head off any possible construction,” Nicol says.
 At summer’s end, he and more than 600 birders and demonstrators to show that the consequences of the wall would be big and powerful—but far from beautiful.